TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 114/Psalms 114.5.md

 ---

-What aileth thee, O thou sea, that thou fleest?
-Thou Jordan, that thou turnest back?
+What was it, you sea, that you fled?
+You Jordan, that you turned back?